Wyatt, Indiana

-Wyatt is an unincorporated community located in Madison Township, St. Joseph County, in the U.S. state of Indiana.
+Wyatt is an unincorporated community and census designated place (CDP) located in Madison Township, St. Joseph County, in the U.S. state of Indiana.

 The community is part of the South Bend–Mishawaka, IN-MI, Metropolitan Statistical Area.
+Wyatt has 117 residents.

 History

 Wyatt was platted in 1894 when the railroad was extended to that point.
 An old variant name of the community was Littleton.

 A post office has been in operation at Wyatt since 1893.